 Easy Goat Cheese Crostini Topped with Red Pepper Jam

-Topped crostini is one of those easy appetizers that everyone seems to love.
+Topped crostini is one of those easy appetizers that everyone seems to love…just like this super quick crab bruschetta!
 It’s great for a host because, depending on the toppings, they can typically sit out for awhile without the risk of going bad.
 It can also be quite economical.
 Set up a toppings bar next to a big basket of crostini and guests can make their own creations with little effort on your part!

 Now, I know there are tons of great jams and spreads available at the market.
 I frequently purchase them myself to incorporate with charcuterie boards.
 But, making your own is very easy and then you also get bragging rights!

 What You Need for Delicious Homemade Red Pepper Jam

 Red Bell Peppers — You’ll need 3, or about 1-1/2 pounds of peppers.
 You could use yellow or orange as well.
 The sweet peppers will cook down into a brilliant color.

 Red Onion — Sweeter than their white or yellow counterparts, they’re perfect for a jam.
 Although still pungent, the flavor is mellowed through the cooking process.